nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 ### Pre-Requisites

-- Working kubernetes cluster, with admin privleges
+- Working Kubernetes cluster, with admin privleges
 - Running `nginx-ingress controller`, either OSS or Plus.
 This install guide followed the instructions for deploying an NGINX Ingress Controller here:  https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/
 - Demo application, this install guide uses the NGINX Cafe example, found here:  https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/ingress-resources/complete-example
 - A bare metal Linux server or VM for the external NGINX LB Server, connected to a network external to the cluster.
 Two of these will be required if High Availability is needed, as shown here.